-Our genes make each of us unique.
-They affect how we look and how our bodies work.
-We inherit them from our parents.
+Genes affect how we look and how our bodies work and we inherit them from our parents.
 Inherited heart conditions are caused by a fault (or mutation) in one or more of our genes.
 If one of your parents has a faulty gene, there’s a 50:50 chance you could inherit it.
 If you do, then there’s also a 50:50 chance you could pass it on to each of your children.

 It’s possible to have a faulty gene that can lead to a

 heart condition, yet never develop any signs or symptoms of the condition itself.
 If this happens, you can still pass the faulty gene on and there’s no way of knowing how it may affect your child, even if they do inherit the same faulty gene.
 What inherited heart conditions are there?

 The most common inherited heart conditions are cardiomyopathies, inherited arrhythmias (abnormal heart rhythms) and very high cholesterol levels.